-Ci = Arithmetic average concentration of chlorine in fuel type, i, analyzed according to §63.7521, in units of pounds per million Btu.
+Ci = Arithmetic average concentration of chlorine in fuel type, i, analyzed according to § 63.7521, in units of pounds per million Btu.

-Qi = Fraction of total heat input from fuel type, i, based on the fuel mixture that has the highest content of chlorine during the initial compliance test.
+Qi = Fraction of total heat input from fuel type, i, based on the fuel mixture that has the highest content of chlorine.
 If you do not burn multiple fuel types during the performance testing, it is not necessary to determine the value of this term.
 Insert a value of "1" for Qi.
-For continuous compliance demonstration, the actual fraction of the fuel burned during the month should be used.